Stencyl/stencylpedia/block-reference/scene/view.md

 ![create-bglayer-from-bg](http://static.stencyl.com/pedia2/block-images/2%20-%20Scene/3%20-%20View/create-bglayer-from-bg.png)

 Add a new background layer.
+Provide the name, the name of the Background resource and the drawing order (z-order).
+0 is the back, higher numbers display on top.

 ```
-addBackground("text", "text", 0); //specify a layer ID
+addBackground([TEXT], [TEXT], [NUMBER]);
 ```

 ***